-With regard to management actions, over the last few years we have invested resources in order to increase attention placed on the everyday management of systems, also by means of training activities aimed at Shopping Centre Managers.
+With regard to management actions, over the last few years we have invested resources to enhance the efficiency of the routine management of its systems on a structural level, also by means of training activities aimed at Shopping Centre Managers.

-With regard to structural actions, in 2017 led lighting systems were installed in 2 shopping centres, Esp and Città delle Stelle; altogether, therefore,15 structures are now equipped with this technology.
-In addition, our commitment to using renewable energy sources continued with the installation of 2 photovoltaic systems in 2 shopping centres, bringing the number of structures currently equipped with this type of system to 5.
+With regard to structural actions, in 2018 LED technology lighting systems were installed Casilino Shopping Center; altogether, therefore,16 structures are now equipped with this technology.
+In addition, our commitment to using renewable energy sources continued with the installation of 2 photovoltaic systems in 2 shopping centres, bringing the number of structures currently equipped with this type of system to 7.

 Furthermore, since 2017, all the IGD shopping centres’ electricity supply has come exclusively from renewable sources, in line with the targets defined in the UN’s 2030 Agenda for sustainable development.